ffraile/computer_science_tutorials/source/Introduction/tutorials/Reasoning with ChatGPT.md

 :class: hint
 I am a student of Engineering and Management and I am taking a course on Computer Programming with Python.
 The following exercise is part of the unit on Python built-in functions and I am trying to solve it: "Write a Python program to find the largest number among three input numbers provided by the user."
-Provide a solution in Python.
+Remember that I do not want you to provide the solution. wait for my answer to the exercise and then guide me to the solution.
 :::

 This will give ChatGPT the context it needs to understand the problem better and give you more accurate answers.